JDAI-CV/DSD-SATN/README.md

     ...
     'pw3d':'/PATH/TO/3DPW',}
 ```
+About extracting frames from Human3.6M dataset that consist with the 3D annotation, please refer to src/dataset/extract_imgs_h36m.py.

 Step 3) Apply for the datasets from official [Human3.6M](http://vision.imar.ro/human3.6m/description.php) and [3DPW](https://virtualhumans.mpi-inf.mpg.de/3DPW/).
 Especially, pre-processing the input images of Human3.6M dataset.
 Extracting 1 frame from every 5 frame of video in Human3.6M dataset.
 Set the path of extracted images as {H36m_dir}/images and name each image as the format (Sn_action name_camera id_frame number.jpg) shown in h36m/h36m_test.txt (e.g. S11_Discussion 2_2_149.jpg).